Aintaer/aincom/content/index.md

 front-end.
 That means using git and not resorting to an FTP connection.
 It means all the lessons the web development community has learned.

-Mostly, it means the site will be in beta forever.
+Mostly, it means the site will be in beta forever, and that Jackie is the bomb dot com.